finopsfoundation/framework/_pages/introduction/what-is-finops.md

 > It is sometimes incorrectly referred to “Cloud Financial Operations” but that term is falling out of favor due to its ambiguity with the more traditional “Financial Operations” role that exists in Finance.

-## An Introduction to FinOps
+## Bringing Accountability to Cloud Spend

 [![Introduction to FinOps](/img/resources/intro-slide.png?w)](https://docs.google.com/presentation/d/1gt9ev4OU79-N0tkkdx78rrZM0jJPuxQqlL6pCImL4ww/edit?usp=sharing){:target="_blank"}

 [View Google Slides Intro to FinOs Presentation](https://docs.google.com/presentation/d/1gt9ev4OU79-N0tkkdx78rrZM0jJPuxQqlL6pCImL4ww/edit?usp=sharing){:target="_blank"} &nbsp;&nbsp;&nbsp;&nbsp;[Download Intro to FinOps PPTX version](/img/resources/Intro-to-FinOps-1-0.pptx){:target="_blank"}

-## Bringing Accountability to Cloud Spend

 Regardless of the name, FinOps is the practice of bringing a financial accountability cultural change to the variable spend model of cloud, enabling distributed engineering and business teams to make trade-offs between speed, cost, and quality in their cloud architecture and investment decisions.